AdrKacz/IA-BDI/README.md

 Our home is lost in space and needs to retrieve **resources** around to survive.

-You can release **spaceships** to go look for near by resources.
+You can release **spaceships** to go look for nearby resources.

 However, spaceships don't have an efficient radar, and pilots only see what is **not too far and in front** of them.

 To help them in their quest, pilots can release **markers** in space while flying.
 These markers evaporate and **lose visibility over time**.

-Once they leaved their home, pilots have **no idea where they are**, and how to find back their home.
+Once they left their home, pilots have **no idea where they are**, and how to find back their home.

 **Space is great and dark.**